andrewatts85/wp-notes/how-to-setup-dynamic-wordpress-menus.md

 ```

 5. After adding `wp_nav_menu()` to your `header.php` or `footer.php` file, you will be able to access the `Menus` link in your WordPress Admin dashboard in the `Appearance` section.
 You can now customize menus from the admin dashboard.

+## Tip

+You can changed the color of active links by modifying the `.current-menu-item` class in your css.